69th annual Warren Miller film features Aspen’s Simi Hamiliton

 November 27, 2018

-The film is being released less than yeah after Miller's death at age 93, and begins and ends with a tribute to Miller that will have you fondly reminiscing on skiing's early years in the U.S., how much the sport has changed, and how much it has remained the same.
+The film is being released less than a year after Miller's death at age 93, and begins and ends with a tribute to Miller that will have you fondly reminiscing on skiing's early years in the U.S., how much the sport has changed and how much it has remained the same.

 While the film is narrated by Jonny Moseley, who has been narrating all Warren Miller films since taking over for Miller in 2007, it also features a lot of narration from Miller himself.